 - Mix the olive oil, balsamic vinegar, dijon mustard, salt and pepper in a bowl.
 Serve on the side or drizzle on top of the salad.

 Belgium Endive, separated into leaves, is a decorative and fun way to serve dips and appetizers because you can use the leaves as little plates.
 If you prefer, you can also cut endive into strips if you prefer smaller bites.

 Crunchy fennel is a vegetable I love using in salads.
 If you haven’t tried it before, it has a slight licorice flavor.
 Fennel has many nutritional benefits that help prevent and soothe indigestion, gas, anemia, respiratory disorders, eye problems, and more.
 It’s a natural detox vegetable.

 Who doesn’t love the sweet taste of fresh pears?
 Pears are easily digested, anti-oxidant rich, and are anti-inflammatory.
-Pears are members of the rose family, Rosaceae, which includes, apples, apricots, cherries, chokeberry, crabapples, loquats, peaches, plums, quinces, raspberries, strawberries, and almonds.
+They are members of the rose family, Rosaceae, which includes, apples, apricots, cherries, chokeberry, crabapples, loquats, peaches, plums, quinces, raspberries, strawberries, and almonds.
 All of them help prevent esophageal cancer.
 Pears are also high in fiber and will lower the risk of colorectal and stomach cancers.

 You can find fresh pears in a variety of colors and flavors, depending on where you live.
 You might want to try several types of pears in this salad for more color.
 Choose from varieties such as Bartletts, Bosc, Comice, Concorde, Forelle, Green Anjou, Red Anjou, Red Bartlett, Seckel, and Starkrimson.

-I think this salad is pretty enough to use for holidays and special occasions, what do you think?
-Please leave a comment below and give us your opinion.
+I think this salad is pretty enough to use for holidays and special occasions.
+What do you think?
+Please leave a comment below.